Panama Travel Tips

 Top Things to See and Do

-- See the Panama Canal - First opened in 1914, the Panama Canal is 80km long and raises ships up from the Pacific, through Panama and then lowers them back down again to the Caribbean, and vice versa.
+- See the Panama Canal - First opened in 1914, the Panama Canal is 80-km long and raises ships up from the Pacific and through Panama, before lowering them back down again to the Caribbean, and vice versa.
 The canal uses three sets of locks: Miraflores and Pedro Miguel Locks on the Pacific side and Gatun Locks on the Caribbean side.
 Most tourists visit the Miraflores Locks from Panama city.
 You can also take a boat trip

-- Amadour Causeway – This 4 mile long causeway was made from the excavated rocks when the Canal was built and links 3 islands.
-It is perfect to ride a bike along as the view across the canal on one side and the cityscape on the other is fantastic.
+- Bike Along Amadour Causeway – This four-mile long causeway was made from the excavated rocks when the canal was built and links three islands.
+It is perfect to ride a bike along as the view is fantastic.
+Look across the canal on one side and the check out the cityscape on the other.
 There are plenty of restaurants and other touristy shops to stop at along the way.

-- Panama Viejo – Panama was the Pacific coast’s most important Spanish trading town until it was destroyed by Henry Morgan in 1671.
+- Check out the Ruins at Panama Viejo – Panama was the Pacific coast’s most important Spanish trading town until it was destroyed by Captain Henry Morgan in 1671.
 The remaining ruins cover quite a large area, encompassing streets, squares, a cathedral, churches, convents, a hospital, walls and bridges, all made of stone.

-- Bocas del Toro – Bocas is Panama’s most popular tourist destination, combining a laid back Caribbean attitude with the beautiful natural setting of jungles, forests and mangroves.
+- Hang out in Bocas del Toro – Bocas is Panama’s most popular tourist destination, combining a laid-back Caribbean attitude with the beautiful natural setting of jungles, forests and mangroves.
 Surfing is extremely popular here and there are always water taxis around to take you to a secluded cove or to the best snorkelling spots.
 This is also one of the biggest destination for young travelers in Panama.

-- Embera Indian Village - To get to the village you’ll travel up the Chagres river in a dugout canoe then walk through a rainforest, giving you the chance to come face to face with local wildlife and amazing plantlife.
+- Canoe to Embera Indian Village - To get to the village you’ll travel up the Chagres river in a dugout canoe then walk through a rainforest, giving you the chance to come face to face with local wildlife and amazing plant-life.
 When you finally meet the Embera tribe you’ll notice that they live pretty much as they did hundreds of years ago.
-There is traditional food, music and dancing followed by the chance to buy the tribe’s handicrafts or go for a swim under a waterfall.
+They offer guests traditional food, music and dancing followed by the chance to buy the tribe’s handicrafts or go for a swim under a waterfall.

-- Boquete – Voted as the world’s second best place to retire, Boquete is a charming little village located in the mountainous region of the Chiriquí Highlands.
-Most of the area’s scenery is built up of coffee plantations and this town is home to ‘Mi Jardin es Su Jardin’ one of the top 3 private gardens in the world.
-There are grea hiking opportunities around and this area is a great place to relax for a few days in.
+- Relax in Boquete – Voted as the world’s second best place to retire, Boquete is a charming little village located in the mountainous region of the Chiriquí Highlands.
+Most of the area’s scenery is built up of coffee plantations, and this town is home to ‘Mi Jardin es Su Jardin’ one of the top three private gardens in the world.
+There are great hiking opportunities around and this area is a great place in which to relax for a few days.

 - Take the Panama Canal Railway – The Panama Canal Railway connects Panama City with Colón and runs from the Pacific to Atlantic Ocean.
-The train is an old-fashioned locomotive complete with a great observation car which offers views of the canal, Gutan Lake and passing rainforests.
-At $44for a 3 hour round trip, it is a little expensive though.
+The train is an old-fashioned locomotive complete with a great observation car which offers views of the canal, Gutan Lake, and passing rainforests.
+However, at $50 USD for a three-hour round trip, it is a little expensive.

-- Volcan Baru – Volcan Baru is the only volcano in Panama and at 3,500 meters, is the highest point in the country.
-The lower slopes are home to dozens of coffee plantations, with the higher ground being part of the Volcan Baru National Park.
+- Spot Wildlife at Volcan Baru – Volcan Baru is the only volcano in Panama, and at 3,500 meters, it is the highest point in the country.
+The lower slopes are home to dozens of coffee plantations, while the higher ground is part of the Volcan Baru National Park.
 Bring your camera as the rainforest here is a good place to spot the Resplendent Quetzal which is one of the most beautiful birds in the world.

-- Portobelo - This sleepy little town was first given the name “Puerto Bello” (Beautiful Port) by Christopher Columbus in 1502 and over time, the name was shortened to Portobelo.
-The town’s 18th-century fortifications were built by the Spanish to protect their gold from pirates and along with Fort San Lorenzo, have achieved UNESCO World Heritage Site status.
+- Visit Portobelo - This sleepy little town was first given the name “Puerto Bello” (Beautiful Port) by Christopher Columbus in 1502 and over time, the name was shortened to Portobelo.
+The town’s 18th-century fortifications were built by the Spanish to protect their gold from pirates.
+Along with Fort San Lorenzo, the fortifications have achieved UNESCO World Heritage Site status.

 - Sail the San Blas islands - An island chain located on the Caribbean, this collection of islands is a popular spot for sailing and boat tours.
-The islands are very rustic and make for a great off the grid place to go.
-There are many great and beautiful spots, good sailing, diving, and snorkeling.
-These islands are hugely popular with backpackers and budget travelers but there are many resorts for high end travelers too.
+The islands are very rustic and make for a great off-the-grid place to go.
+There are many great and beautiful spots for good sailing, diving, and snorkeling.
+These islands are hugely popular with backpackers and budget travelers but there are many resorts for high-end travelers too.

-- Surf in Pedasi - Located on the Pacific side, this town is about 5 hours from Panama City and famous for it’s great surfing.
+- Hit the Beach in Pedasi - Located on the Pacific side, this town is about five hours from Panama City and is famous for its great surfing.
 Though it has become a haven for expats in recent years, it is still a very much off the beaten path destination.
 Not a lot of people go here and you’ll have the beach mostly to yourself.
-The water is bath tub warm and you can do some great tuna fishing here.
+The water is bathtub warm and you can do some great tuna fishing here.